 1. Know Your Device

-It is important that you learn about the capabilities and drawbacks of your phone.
-Don’t overburden your phone with resource-hungry apps which would otherwise degrade your phone’s performance at your expense.
+It is important to learn about the capabilities and drawbacks of your phone.
+Do not overburden your phone with resource-hungry apps that could degrade your phone’s performance at your expense.

 2. Update Your Android

-If you haven’t updated your Android phone to the latest firmware, you should.
-Google brings great improvements to each new release of the Android operating system, including updates that ensure stability, higher performance speed and connectivity along with other user-friendly new features.
+If you haven’t updated your Android phone to the latest firmware, you should do so.
+Google brings great improvements to each new release of the Android operating system, including updates that ensure stability, higher performance speed, and connectivity, along with other user-friendly new features.

 Tablets can also run on ICS and Jelly Bean now.
 You should be able to update it until Android 4.1 Jelly Bean via System updates (Check under ‘About phone’).

 3. Remove Unwanted Apps

-Every app you install in your phone takes some storage space and runs some background processes and adds to the data usage.
-The more storage space occupied or the more background processes running on your phone, the slower your phone’s performance.
+Every app you install on your phone takes up storage space and runs background processes, which adds to the data usage.
+The more storage space occupied or the more background processes running on your phone, the slower your phone’s performance will be.

-Don’t install apps you hardly use.
-Keep only the apps that you need and if you have got an app that isn’t really useful, you can uninstall or disable it.
+Do not install apps that you hardly use.
+Keep only the apps that you need, and if you have an app that is not useful, you can uninstall or disable it.